Manchester City's Fernandinho matches Drogba's Champions League record against Real Madrid | Goal.com

 - Vinicius’ redemption: Real Madrid’s Brazilian star finally fulfilling potential

-Back in 2001, David Season became the only older player to appear on their player on September 19, 2001 against FC Schalke 04 (38 years).
+Back in 2001, David Season became the only older player to appear on their birthday on September 19, 2001 against FC Schalke 04 (38 years).

 Even with Fernandinho’s display against the Spanish elite division outfit, he could not rescue the Citizens from crashing out of the tournament following a 6-5 aggregate defeat at the Santiago Bernabeu Stadium.